 You can discuss plans beforehand

 Before you jet off, you might like to get the whole family together and construct a list of all things you’d like to do on holiday.
 This is a great way of including everyone in the preparations and ensuring that all interests are catered for.
 This technique promotes dialogue – something that is often hard to achieve in a busy family home where everyone has their own likes and dislikes.
 Bali is a destination that has something for all tastes.
 You can book your flights to this Indonesian paradise through an operator like Imagine Holidays.
+But if your family is religious, you may want to consider a pilgrimage or tour churches, if you are interested visit this great site and plan a tour now.

 You may have to learn as you go